lm-sousa/graaljs-test/README.md

 ## Execution

 I included a build.gradle file.
 I just open the Main.java file in vscode and press F5 (provided that you have the recommended extensions for Java installed).

+# Testing GraalJS bugs

+Comment/uncomment lines 50 and 51 in Main.java and rerun the programm.